Looking for ideas for a two-week holiday in Ghana? We've come up with an itinerary that showcases the best of the country.

 Rainfall figures are highest in the forested southwest, where some areas regularly experience in excess of 2,000mm per annum, and are lowest in the north and the plains immediately around Accra, where it is unusual for more than 800mm of rain to fall in a calendar year.
 The reason why the eastern coastal belt of Ghana is drier than the western coast is because its slopes tend to have a southwestern orientation that causes rain-bearing westerly winds associated with the monsoon to flow past without yielding much moisture.
 Indeed, Accra and eastern Ghana, together with Togo and Benin, form a geographic region often known as the Dahomey Gap, a tract of relatively dry savannah that divides the Upper Guinean forests (running from central Ghana through to Liberia) from the Lower Guinean forests (running from southern Nigeria southwards to the Congo).

 Another noteworthy climatic phenomenon in this part of the world is the harmattan winds, which blow from the northeast during the dry season, bringing dust from the Sahara and reducing visibility to as little as 1km.
 Generally, the winds come in late November or early December and continue until sometime in March.
-The harmattan will have little effect on most tourists, but it is a nightmare for photographers and will cause disappointment to those who’ve come to admire the scenery in mountainous areas.
+The harmattan will have little effect on most tourists (except perhaps those flying to or from Tamale), but it is a nightmare for photographers and will cause disappointment to those who’ve come to admire the scenery in mountainous areas.

 In most respects, the best time to visit Ghana is during the northern hemisphere winter.
 The months of October through to April are not significantly hotter or cooler than other times of the year, but they are a great deal more comfortable since humidity levels are lower.